conda-forge/abseil-cpp-feedstock/README.md

 Installing abseil-cpp
 =====================

-Installing `abseil-cpp` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `abseil-cpp` from the `conda-forge/label/abseil_dev` channel can be achieved by adding `conda-forge/label/abseil_dev` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/abseil_dev
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libabseil, libabseil-tests` can be installed with `conda`:
+Once the `conda-forge/label/abseil_dev` channel has been enabled, `libabseil, libabseil-tests` can be installed with `conda`:

 ```
 conda install libabseil libabseil-tests